Sensory-Cloud/cpp-sdk/README.md

 The Sensory Cloud SDK is built on protobuf and gRPC and requires an active installation of both libraries as such.
-It is recommended to compile these libraries locally, but they can also be installed system-wide, or maintained locally using something like git submodules.
+It is recommended to compile these libraries locally using `FetchContent` or git sub-modules, but they can also be installed system-wide.

 ### Local Installation (`FetchContent`)